David Lockington: Musical career in the United States

 Lockington served as assistant principal cellist for three years with the Colorado Symphony Orchestra in Denver, Colorado, US, before turning to conducting.
 While in Denver, Lockington conducted the World Premiere of William Hill’s The Raven.
 Hill's The Raven Hill is "a large work for orchestra and chorus based on Edgar Allen Poe's The Raven.
 It was commissioned by the Color ado Symphony Orchestra for the premier performance in 2015.

 Lockington’s career as a conductor and music director has taken him all over the country, "from coast to coast and everywhere in between."

 Lockington served as Music Director of the Cheyenne Symphony in Cheyenne, Wyoming.
 For three years, he held the post of Assistant Conductor with the Denver Symphony Orchestra and Opera Colorado.

 In May 1993, Lockington accepted the position as Music Director of the Ohio Chamber Orchestra.

-From 1992-1995, Lockington was Assistant and, later, Associate Conductor of the Baltimore Symphony Orchestra.
+From 1992 to 1995, Lockington was assistant and, later, associate conductor of the Baltimore Symphony Orchestra.
 He left in 1995 to go to New Mexico.

 Patchogue Theatre, Long Island, NY, the primary venue of the Long Island Symphony.

-Before Lockington became Music Director of the Grand Rapids Symphony in 1999, he held the music directorships of the Long Island Philharmonic (1996–2000) and the New Mexico Symphony Orchestra simultaneously.
+Before Lockington became music director of the Grand Rapids Symphony in 1999, he held the music directorships of the Long Island Philharmonic (1996–2000) and the New Mexico Symphony Orchestra simultaneously.
 He lived in New Mexico and commuted between the two states.

 Guest Conducting Engagements

 Lockington has performed guest conducting engagements throughout North America and internationally."

 As of 2014, Lockington’s guest conducting engagements in the United States had included appearances with the Saint Louis Symphony, the Houston Symphony, the Detroit Symphony Orchestra, the Seattle Symphony, the Toronto Symphony Orchestra, the Vancouver Symphony Orchestra, the Colorado Symphony, the Oregon Symphony, the Phoenix Symphony, the Indianapolis Symphony Orchestra, the Pacific Symphony, the Nashville Symphony, the San Diego Symphony, the Kansas City Symphony, the Columbus Symphony Orchestra, the Louisville Orchestra, the National Arts Centre Orchestra in Ottawa, Canada, the Buffalo Philharmonic Orchestra, the Rochester Philharmonic Orchestra, the Calgary Philharmonic Orchestra. the Louisiana Philharmonic Orchestra, and the Orchestra of St. Luke's at Carnegie Hall.

 Internationally, Lockington has conducted the China Broadcasting Symphony Orchestra in Beijing and in Taiwan, led the English Chamber Orchestra on a tour in Asia and appeared with the Orquesta Sinfonica del Principado de Asturias in Spain and the Northern Sinfonia in Great Britain.

-From 2012 through 2016, Lockington was the Principal Guest Conductor for the Orquesta Sinfonica del Principado de Asturias.
+From 2012 through 2016, Lockington was the principal guest conductor for the Orquesta Sinfonica del Principado de Asturias.
 Orquesta Sinfonica del Principado de Asturias in Spain.